 - POINT_TYPE - specifies the name of the Global Mapper point type to assign to matching point features.

 - LIDAR_CLASS - specifies the name of the Lidar class to apply to all matching Lidar points.
 This can either be the Lidar class number or the name of the Lidar class displayed in the user interface.
 For example, to set all points to type 2 (ground), use LIDAR_CLASS=2 or LIDAR_CLASS="Ground".
-This option requires a Lidar module license.
+This option requires a Global Mapper Pro license.

 - ATTR_VAL - specifies the attribute value to update and what value to assign to it.
 The format is attr_name=attr_value.
 For example if you want to set the value of an attribute named CFCC to A34, use ATTR_VAL="CFCC=A34".
 You can add multiple ATTR_VAL parameters to a single command to provide multiple attribute/value pairs (or labels) to add/ update.
 If you would like to update the feature label rather than an attribute, use <Feature Name> for your attribute name.